Sukanto54cl/ai-school-iom-2025/docs/intro.md

 # Leibniz MMS AI School 2025

-This page contains training materials for the [AI School of the Leibniz Research Network Modelling and Simulation (MMS)](https://aischool.iom-leipzig.de/) at the Leibniz Institute of Surface Engineering (IOM) in Leipzig.
+This page contains training materials for the [AI School of the Leibniz Research Network Mathematical Modelling and Simulation (MMS)](https://aischool.iom-leipzig.de/) at the Leibniz Institute of Surface Engineering (IOM) in Leipzig.
 It was a joint event of the Leibniz Research Network [MMS](https://www.wias-berlin.de/research/Leibniz-MMS/index.jsp?lang=0), Leipzig University with the Center of Scalable Data Analytics and Artificial Intelligence ([ScaDS.AI](https://scads.ai/)) and the [IOM](https://www.iom-leipzig.de/index.html).

 ## Target audience